 The Queen celebrated her Silver Jubilee Year in 1977 with her first trip on Concorde, and the plane was also used for trips to Barbados in 1987 and 2003, as well as for a visit to the Middle East in 1984 and to the United States in 1991.

 OAG’s Analyzer contains historical flight data going back to 1996.
 Back then there were already 16 million flights powered by jet engines annually, and the number grew steadily, peaking in 2019 at 32.5 million but with small dips following the events of 9/11 in 2001 and again following the financial crash of 2008.
 The number of flights by jet aircraft grew by an average of 3.4% each year between 1997 and 2019 before the global pandemic hit and the number of flights fell by 43% in a single year.

 This shock was like no other before it and took the number of flights back to the level they had been in 2003, losing 17 years of growth almost overnight.

-Just as with the other periods of disruption, a travel recovery is on its way and the airline schedules for the full year of 2022 point towards a total number of jet-powered flights of over 28 million.
+Just as with the other periods of disruption, a travel recovery is on its way, and the airline schedules for the full year of 2022 point towards a total number of jet-powered flights close to 28 million.

 Jet travel is no longer for the jet-set, but is commonplace and used to keep families in touch, for commuting and to ferry the world’s travellers back and forth to their holiday destination.
 Global tourism couldn’t exist without the jet aircraft.
 Every day this month around 77,000 aircraft powered by jet engines take off from airports around the world, with enough room for around 12.8 million people.
 That’s enough capacity for the entire population of a city like Kinshasa or Guangzhou or Los Angeles to take to the skies every day.